|Homepage:||Click to visit|

 Bristol grade UR equivalent 70+ A+ 65-69 A 60-64 A- 57-59 B+ 54-56 B 50-53 B- 45-49 C+ 40-44 C 40 or lower C-/F not eligible for UR transfer credit

-Students who apply by the stated deadlines for study abroad for the academic year are guaranteed on-campus housing at the University of Bristol (spring only applicants cannot be guaranteed housing).
+Students who apply by the stated deadlines for study abroad for the fall or academic year are guaranteed on-campus housing at the University of Bristol (spring only applicants cannot be guaranteed housing).
 Halls are self-catering (students cook themselves) or catered (with meal plans).
 Students on the exchange are fully integrated with students from the University of Bristol.
 Single rooms are the norm, and all residences have communal kitchens and shared bathrooms.
 Basic furniture is provided.

 Click here for the University's accommodations site.